Prag8855/aab/content/guides/elster-account.md

 You are done!
 Click *Bestätigen und Weiter* to access ELSTER.
 You can tick the box if you don't want to see this privacy warning again.

-## What's next?
+## What to do next

-If you are [starting a business in Germany](/guides/start-a-business-in-germany), the next step is to [register your business](/guides/fragebogen-zur-steuerlichen-erfassung).
-You will need your ELSTER account for this.
+If want to [start a business in Germany](/guides/start-a-business-in-germany), the next step is to [register your business at the *Finanzamt*](/guides/fragebogen-zur-steuerlichen-erfassung).
+You need your ELSTER account to do this.

 ## Need help?